mulesoft-labs/osprey-resources/README.md

 ));
 ```

 The resources function accepts two arguments.
-The array of resources from RAML and a function that will generate the routes for that path.
+The array of resources from RAML and a function that will generate the route for that path.
+Return `null` if the route should not be used.

 ## License